 Pro Tip: Planning what to do on your trip to London?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
 Check out our guide to London for more planning resources, our best Tower of London tours for a memorable trip, and the top things to do in London.

 11 Things You Shouldn’t Miss at the Tower of London

 The Tower of London is an iconic site of the city and a UNESCO heritage site.
 Moreover, the Tower has always been a symbol of the state, royal power, and military prowess.
 The tower was commissioned by King William the Conqueror commissioned in 1078 to serve as a castle and royal residence of the Kind of England.

-Most of the original constructions dating from the middle ages were destroyed or repurposed by the 19th century.
-However, in the 20th century, the Tower of London was renovated to make it into a museum.
+Most of the original constructions dating from the Middle Ages were destroyed or repurposed by the 19th century.
+However, in the 20th century, the Tower of London was renovated to turn it into a museum.

 11. The White Tower

 Fortress | William the Conqueror | Romanesque